 Fractional COOs and traditional COOs can have many similarities.
 But, for some businesses, one may be better than the other based on their specific needs and areas of interest.
 Here are some specific benefits of hiring a fractional chief operating officer vs. chief operating officer.

-Fractional COOs usually work remotely.
+Fractional COOs usually work ly.
 Even when they do not, they usually do not require a separate executive office, whereas a full-time COO would.

 Easy on HR

 There is no elaborate hiring process when selecting a Fractional COO.
 Usually, Fractional COOs are already experienced leaders who have worked at an executive level.
 Often, they will come with proven track records for success.

 A traditional COO might require a completely unique hiring process, which could put a strain on an already small Human Resources department.

 You do not have to provide a Fractional COO with extensive benefits, bonuses, or perks, as they are hired as contractors.
 This could save your business thousands.